Sustainable investments with the know-how of the BMW Group.

 Junior Campus Korea holds workshops for small groups of students on how to make eco-friendly model cars.
-Additionally, the campus has its own “laboratory,” where students learn basic scientific theories through various experiential learning methods.
-The Junior Campus, located at the BMW Driving Center, was launched in August 2014 and is targeted toward elementary school students.
+Additionally, the campus has its own “laboratory”, where students learn basic scientific theories through various experiential learning methods.
+The Junior Campus, located at the BMW Driving Center, was launched in August 2014 and addresses elementary school pupils.

 The Mobile Junior Campus, an 11-ton truck remodeled as a lab-based learning facility, was launched in 2012.
 It visits rural schools and welfare centers to provide children with the opportunity to learn about scientific fundamentals, the automotive world, and the intersection of the two.
-Students are encouraged to explore their curiosity, thereby fostering their creativity and problem-solving skills as well as increasing their interest in STEAM (Science, Technology, Engineering, Arts and Mathematics) fields.
+Pupils are encouraged to explore their curiosity, thereby fostering their creativity and problem-solving skills as well as increasing their interest in STEM (Science, Technology, Engineering, Arts and Mathematics) subjects.

 For over twenty years, BMW Group UK has provided youth with educational programmes.
 Under the motto “Inspire, Engage & Teach,” the BMW Education programme in England provides young people with a glimpse of what sustainable mobility might look like in the future.
 From interactive learning and quiz materials to job openings, the programme offers different educational and support options for mobility and vehicle construction.

 Children aged 7-11 learn essential road safety knowledge through Safe on the Streets (SoTS), the flagship road safety resource of the BMW Group Education programme.
 It is an award-winning programme designed to teach pupils valuable road safety lessons, building their road safety knowledge and supporting them as they move towards independent travel.